brianglass/anastasis/files/lenten_matins.md

 Glory.
 Both now.

-On ALL DAYS Â— ODE 8
+On ALL DAYS — ODE 8

 ****

 Hymn of the three holy Youths.

-Created nature, sing the MasterÂ’s praise.
+Created nature, sing the Master’s praise.
 Praise the Lord his works and exalt him above all for ever.

 Bless the Lord all you works of the Lord, praise the Lord, and exalt him above all for ever.